42-Short/shortinette/rust/subjects/05/README.md

 duration: 722ms
 ```

-Even for as little as a million points, the aglorithm is already pretty slow.
+Even for as little as a million points, the algorithm is already pretty slow.
 Try to speed it up a
 little using the [`rayon`](https://crates.io/crates/rayon) crate.

 ```txt